DeanDodds/milestoneproject4/TESTING.md

 | <b>url.py file validated  - Passed  - </b>|

-## JavaScript jshint complience <a id="javascript"></a>
+## JavaScript jshint compliance <a id="javascript"></a>

-I used the jShint validator to to ensure there was no syntax errors in my JavaScript code
+I used the jShint validator to to ensure there were no syntax errors in my JavaScript code

 ![stripe_elements.js validated](/designdocumentation/screenshots/validation/jshint/JSHINT.png) |
 |:--:|